Food Help

-Able-Bodied Adults Without Dependents
+Able-Bodied Adults Without Children Under 14

-An ABAWD is anyone seeking or receiving SNAP benefits that:
+Work requirements apply to anyone seeking or receiving SNAP benefits that:

-Is between the ages of 18 and 54;
+Is between the ages of 18 and 64;

 Is able to work and has no physical or mental disabilities that prevent them from working, and;